 - Aim for 8-12 pages. - Write for a reader who has taken 200A but has not read your sources and knows nothing about the language in question. - Don't just make claims and present data, leaving it to the reader to check whether the data really support the claims-explain the relevance of each piece/set of data. - How to cite - When you quote a source verbatim, put quotation marks around the excerpt and give the page number: According to Smith, the rule applies with "oblique affixes, clitic pronouns, and postpositions, although certain exceptions exist in the derivational morphology." (p.
-53) - When you paraphrase a source or repeat an idea, claim, or fact from a source, make it clear: Smith claims that the rule must be iterative, because...
-OR If the rule is not tagged as iterative, an unattractive duplication of the environment in the rule's structural description results (Smith 1990):... - Indicate the source, including page number, for each datum-you will be glad later if you want to recheck anything.
+53) - When you paraphrase a source or repeat an idea, claim, or fact from a source, make that clear: Smith (1990) claims that the rule must be iterative, because...
+OR If the rule is not tagged as iterative, an unattractive duplication of the environment in the rule's structural description results (Anderson 1974):... - Indicate the source, including page number, for each datum-you will be glad later if you need to recheck anything, or if you keep working on this project in the future.
 Just say something in your introductory section about your conventions for this: Items from Smith will be indicated with "S" and the page number; items from Alameda are indicated with "A" the page number.
 Items from my own consultant Bika Niue are indicated with "N".

-simpkan 'sheep' S49, N montkeu 'cow [ ̄] S49, A24
+simpkan 'sheep' S49, N montkeu 'cow' S49, A24